jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

     </p>
     <p>And the blue sequence at the end is</p>
     <p><code>11000101 01000110 11010000 01001001 01100111 11100100 01100100 01100111 11000001</code></p>
-    <p>So apparently the red sequence in fact was binary, except some data near the end was damaged.</p>
+    <p>So the red sequence in fact was a binary code, except some data near the end was damaged.</p>
 </font>

 <center>